PreveenSankhala/postgresql-sceencast/README.md

 - **psql -U postgres:** This is the command you want to execute inside the container.
 It's running the PostgreSQL command-line tool (psql) and connecting to the PostgreSQL database using the postgres user.

-## 2.Create users,databases,tables,extensions on the same.
+## 2.Create users,databases,tables and extensions on the same.